hsghori/CS-Notes/artificial_intelligence_notes.md

 		- Cutset Conditioning - Instantiate a set of variables such that the remaining constraint graph is a tree.
 		- if the cutset is of size c, we may need to instantiate all possible versions of the cutset.
-So the algorithmis exponential in c and linear in the rest of the tree.
+So the algorithms exponential in c and linear in the rest of the tree.
 		- Finding the cutset is NP hard.
-	- Tree Decompopsition
+	- Tree Decomposition
 		- Create a tree structured graph of "mega variables" (small groups of connected variables).
 		- Each mega variable encodes part of the original CSP.